 • Spyware/Adware/Malware.
 For a “multimedia rich” online experience, browser plug-ins are sometimes required.
 Unfortunately, some plug-ins (aka “Browser Helper Objects”) can be used by web sites to install software on your machine without your knowledge.
 [Have someone] set your browser security settings to the most restrictive possible settings which still allow browsing functionality.
 Pop-ups and scripts should be blocked by default and only enabled if you explicitly allow them for specific (trusted) sites.

 • Ransomware.
 Ransomware is malware which encrypts your files, deletes the originals and holds the encryption key (the only way to recover your files) for ransom.
-SRO Systems STRONGLY recommends never paying a ransom or having any contact at all with the ransomware attacker.
+SRO Systems STRONGLY recommends never paying a ransom or having any contact at all with the attacker.
 Frequent, offline backups are your best protection against ransomware.

 How can I secure my PC?

 First, understand a PC will never be completely secure on a network.
 The only truly secure environment is unplugged from the net and physically protected from any unauthorized access.
 That said, you can stay reasonably safe by keeping your software up to date and installing firewall, anti-virus and anti-spyware programs.